hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

 improve the throughput by using `-XX:ConcGCThreads`.

-Our initial test with Shenandoah hit an issue with its pacer heuristics that decide how much background GC effort to apply in order to meet, but not overshoot, the application's needs.
+Our initial test with Shenandoah hit an issue with its pacer heuristics that decides how much background GC effort to apply in order to meet, but not overshoot, the application's needs.
 JDK versions released on July 14, 2020 or later introduce a fix for that, with which Shenandoah is on par with ZGC.